SGerk5015/SGerk5015.github.io/README.md

 - Est. Graduation May 2027

 ### Projects
 October 13th, 2023
- Randomly Place in a team and colloberated to code nad build a functioning mechanical arm which could succsessfully move small wooden blocks into a cup
+  Randomly placed in a team and collaborated to code and build a functioning mechanical arm which could successfully move small wooden blocks into a cup

- Febuary 29th, 2024
+ February 29th, 2024
- Randomly Placed in a team and given an etch e sketch and components which were used to create a joystick system which controled the etch e sketch.
-Excel was also incorportated which tracked the direction the joystick traveled in and graphed the shape being drawn
+  Randomly placed in a team and given an etch e sketch and components which were used to create a joystick system which controlled the etch e sketch.
+Excel was also incorporated which tracked the direction the joystick traveled in and graphed the shape being drawn